Categories: Architecture, Programming

 We use the DORA (Accelerate) metrics heavily.
 I’m rather sceptical about being able to compare these across companies, as they are very sensitive to the details of how they are measured, but within a company they proved to be very useful in evaluating the effectiveness of changes we made - in developer processes, tools, and technical architecture.

-I like how the role of “software architect” is defined at willhaben:
+I like how the role of “software architect” is interpreted at this company: as

 - an organiser of collaboration and consensus